Facilities at Peninsula Behavioral Health

 The Horizon Center is an intensive Day Support Program that provides life skills training and a meal Monday through Friday.

 In 2019 the Horizon Center was moved from its location on Lincoln Street to its new location at 223 E 8th Street.
-Construction is currently underway to lower the building onto a new foundation.
-Horizon Center services are temporarily being offered out of the multipurpose room at our main agency hub in Port Angeles.
+The Horizon Center reopened in January, 2020.

 Arlene Engel Home